Skip to article frontmatterSkip to article content

 Types of Coordinates

-Geodesic coordinates are latitude and longtiude and are measured from -90° South to 90° North and -180° East to 180° West measured from Greenwich.
+Geodetic coordinates are latitude and longtiude and are measured from -90° South to 90° North and -180° East to 180° West measured from Greenwich.
+Geodetic coordinates also include a geodetic height, which on Earth represents the radius of the planet.

 Longitude lines are perpendicular to and latitude lines are parallel to the Equator from Wikipedia